zammad/zammad-admin-documentation/channels-email/advanced/sendmail.rst

 Outbound-Only Configuration (Sendmail)
 **************************************

-..
-Warning:: For the initial setup of this you need administrative rights on the Zammad machine (console).
+.. warning:: For the initial setup of this you need administrative rights on the Zammad machine (console).

 If you try to configure **only** an outgoing email account (as in, you do not wish to set up an incoming IMAP/POP3 account at all),